The Best Headshot Example: Tips for Captivating Portraits

 Half-Body Headshot: Starts from around the waist and ends above the head.
 It provides a more detailed depiction than a three-quarter shot, focusing more on the upper body and facial expression.

-One-Quarter Headshot: Starts from mid-to-upper chest and ends above the head.
-This is the classic headshot, offering a clear view of facial features and expressions, ideal for professional profiles.
+One-Quarter Headshot: Starts from mid-to-upper chest and ends above the head, providing a clear view of facial features and expressions.
+This is the classic headshot, ideal for professional profiles.

 Introduction: What “Headshot Example” Really Means For Your Team